RupeshKumar4511/Full_Stack_Development/README.md

 <br>
 Vite produces Quick and small bundle size.
 It dynamically imports the module.
 <br>
+When a file is requested by the browser, Vite transforms it (e.g.,Convert React into JS), then serves it.

 # Important Point from the React and Vite